CEWendel/SWTableViewCell/README.md

 ###Gotchas

-Remember `SWTableViewCell` doesn't work like any other `UITableViewCell`

 #### Custom `UITableViewCell` content
 * Don't use Storyboards to create your custom `UITableViewCell` content.
 Simply add views to the cell's `contentView` in `- (UITableViewCell *)tableView:(UITableView *)tableView cellForRowAtIndexPath:(NSIndexPath *)indexPath`
 * Accessing view of the cell object or managing the predefined content still works fine.
 So for example if you change the cell's `imageView` or `backgroundView`, `SWTableViewCell` will still work as expected